BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 This function takes an `image` and a `delta` (temperature) as inputs.
 It converts delta into `new_level` (new sea level) and creates a label image where the labeled region corresponds to grayscale levels which are below `new_level`.
 It returns `label_image` and `new_level`.
 It can be simplified, but let's keep it like this for future reasons.

-Now, we need to link this function to the `Apply` button.
+Now, we need to link this function to the 'Apply' button.
 This can be done with the general command `pushButton.clicked.connect(flood)`.